What are Honors Learning Outcomes?

 How Do Students Earn Honors Points?

-Students meet requirements in the four key areas of the Honors curriculum in many different ways, and they earn points each time they do so and submit approved work in the University Honors Program Canvas course.
+Students meet requirements in the four key areas of the Honors curriculum in many different ways.
+They earn points each time they submit approved work in the University Honors Program Canvas course, and it is their responsibility to do so in a timely manner.
 The point maximums and recommendations below are designed to guide rather than dictate progress toward graduation with University Honors:

-Honors students engage with the USU community by attending and reflecting on on-campus or virtual co-curricular events, as recommended by the Honors Program.
-Honors students earn half a point when they attend and submit a reflection on a qualified co-curricular event.
-Students can earn a maximum of 6 points for co-curricular engagement during their time in the USU Honors Program.
+Honors students engage with the USU community by attending and reflecting on campus, community, or virtual co-curricular events that enrich their college experience.
+Honors students earn half a point when they submit a brief reflection describing the impact of an activity on their USU experience.
+Students can earn a maximum of 6 points for co-curricular engagement activities during their time in the USU Honors Program.

 Honors in Practice (HIP) allows students to apply their academic knowledge outside the classroom.
 HIP dares students to think imaginatively and practically about the value of experiential learning by engaging in research, creative projects, community service, and interdisciplinary collaboration.
 This work often lays the foundation for both Honors capstone projects and future professional paths by training students to take responsibility for their own learning and to communicate its value to others.
 Honors offers various pathways toward earning the recommended 9 to 12 points for HIP.